MargoVe/FirstTest/README.md

 There are several ways of inputting data into the app

-There is an integration with resource **newsapi.org** to get the articles.
+There is an integration with resource **newsapi.org** and to get the articles.

 **NOTE** that to be able to retrieve data from newapi.org - the environment variable `NEWS_PORTAL_KEY` has to be set with the relevant API key.